Christopher Collins: Live action

 Later in the 1980s, he adopted the stage name of Christopher Collins and acted in many live-action television series and motion pictures.
 In Star Trek: The Next Generation, he played Klingon Captain Kargan in the episode "A Matter of Honor" and Pakled Captain Grebnedlog in the episode "Samaritan Snare".
 In Star Trek: Deep Space Nine, he portrayed two different Markalians: Durg in "The Passenger", and an unnamed assistant to The Albino in "Blood Oath".
 In Married... with Children, he played Roger, one of Al Bundy's bowling buddies and a member of NO MA'AM (National Organization of Men Against Amazonian Masterhood).
 He portrayed a mugger on an episode of Seinfeld titled "The Subway".
 He appears as Mr. Forbes in a first-season episode of NYPD Blue titled "Abandando Abandoned".
+In 1989, he hosted King Koopa's Kool Kartoons, but was later fired from the show and replaced with Patrick Pinney allegedly due to inappropriate behavior toward crew and audience members.

 His first live-action feature film appearance is a bit part as the sharing husband in the film Road House.
 He appeared in True Identity, Stop!
 Or My Mom Will Shoot, Blue Desert, and A Stranger Among Us.

 On April 28, 2012, Collins was posthumously inducted into the Transformers Hall of Fame.
 His daughter Abigail accepted on his behalf.